A circular impulse for public space in post-war neighbourhoods

 A shift from linear to circular processes is an important condition for reducing the impact of climate change.
 Several changes are needed before circular principles can become successful in practice.
 First of all, it is necessary to appreciate the current materials and to see the (post-war) neighbourhoods as sources of materials.

+A shift from linear to circular processes is an important prerequisite for reducing the impact of climate change.
+Some steps require complex system changes to be implemented.
+The only way to make a real impact is to integrate the transitions below while designing for a circular public space.
 All these transitions will have an impact on the daily lives of residents.
-A cultural mind shift is therefore required among both residents and politicians in order to provide space for the transitions.
-Participation, inclusiveness and education are important elements in this.
+A cultural mind shift is therefore also required among both residents and politicians in order to provide space for the transitions.
+Participation, inclusiveness, and education are important elements in this.
+The annexes in the report explain all these transitions in more detail.